Design Others Q&A

 A7

 It is not possible.
 Art.
-22 of the Design Law prohibits mutually similar designs from being separately owned by different persons.
+22 of the Design Act prohibits mutually similar designs from being separately owned by different persons.
 In this case, the two design rights must be entirely assigned to the same person.

 Q8What types of licensing are available?